There will be an update from the local Policing team and residents will have the opportunity to raise any issues in the ward

 Sgt Lowery was asked by one resident whether it was appropriate to have vehicle lights on all the time when driving.
 Sgt Lowery confirmed that it was important to be well lit between dawn and dusk but it was not necessary during daylight hours (except in conditions of poor visibility).
 She went on to say that cyclists without lights or high visibility clothing were an ongoing problem.

 Another resident raised a query as to whether the police would be able to locate properties in more rural areas (i.e. in Holtby) where local police knowledge may be limited.
 Sgt Lowery gave assurance that their mapping systems were very accurate (even in the absence of numbered properties).

-Councillor Rowley commented on a recent (positive) meeting with Inspector Lee Pointon who noted the frustrations with the 101 system and confirmed that every Parish Council should expect a minimum of three visits per year from the Neighbourhood Team.
-Councillor Rowley then asked for this to be fully implemented.
-Sgt Lowery assured him that she would make every effort to facilitate this.
+Councillor Rowley commented on a recent (positive) meeting with Inspector Lee Pointon who confirmed that every Parish Council should expect a minimum of three visits per year from the Neighbourhood Team.
+He went on to say that Sgt Lowery had assured him that she would make every effort to facilitate this.

 As no further queries were raised, Councillor Rowley thanked Sgt Lowery and PCSO Brooks for their contribution to the meeting.